 >> Ben Wilson– Ben joined Cause4 in May 2010 on our Entrepreneurship training programme and is now the company’s Senior Development Manager.
 Prior to joining Cause4 Ben spent two years working in marketing, advising start-up firms on their social media strategies.

 >> Sam Davis – Sam read History at Downing College, Cambridge and joined the Cause4 Entrepreneurship programme in February 2012.
 In July 2013 Sam, became Development Coordinator.

 Sam’s principal areas of interest are the arts and sport, and he has a keen interest in public access.
 He also remains passionate about widening participation work for universities and further education.

->> Zoe Dean – Zoe joined Cause4 in July 2012 as a Development Intern and is now part of the Cause4 Entrepreneurship programme and in July 2013 became Development Coordinator.
+>> Zoe Dean – Zoe joined Cause4 in July 2012 as part of the Cause4 Entrepreneurship programme and in July 2013 became Development Coordinator.

 Zoe graduated from the University of Manchester with a first class degree in history.
 Zoe has prior work and volunteering experience within the arts and heritage sectors, her principal fields of interest, and she is passionate about widening public access in these areas.
 In addition, Zoe is looking forward to learning more about the work of social enterprises and assisting with their development.